vipickering/vincentp/_posts/2013-11-19-forefront-leeds.md

 There was really flexible format to the event, 3 speakers each has a maximum of 15 minutes to talk about anything front-end related, then some beers and socialising.
 It's a format I found worked really well on the night and I met quite a few new people, I also found the talks were a great way for people who might be a little nervous to feel they could approach you and strike up a conversation, based around what you have just heard.

-I spoke first on Structured Data, 15 mins isn't a huge amount of time to teach people too much so I concentrated on spending the time introducing people to the ideas around Structured Data, it's concepts and the technologies involved, hopefully I gave some of the attendees a starting point for them to grow their understand and confidence in using Structured Data in the future.
+I spoke first on Structured Data, 15 minutes isn't a huge amount of time to teach people too much so I concentrated on spending the time introducing people to the ideas around Structured Data, it's concepts and the technologies involved, hopefully I gave some of the attendees a starting point for them to grow their understand and confidence in using Structured Data in the future.

 [Here are my slides if your interested](http://speakerdeck.com/vincentp/a-brief-overview-on-structured-data){:rel="external"}